 Hosts work during the hours when the Museum is open: the first Sunday in April through the last Sunday in November, from 2:00 pm to 5:00 pm.
 A sign-up sheet is circulated by e-mail to gather volunteers for specific dates.
 You can work as few or as many Sundays as you wish.
 Occasionally the Museum is open for special tour groups outside of regular hours, and Hosts are needed on those days as well.

-Volunteers who work on the Newark Historical Society's Museum Team have many interests.
-Museum Team members work on most Tuesdays and Fridays, year-round, from 1:00 pm to 3:00 pm, and at other days and times by arrangement.
+Collections Care Team members work on most Tuesdays and Fridays, year-round, from 1:00 pm to 3:00 pm, and at other days and times by arrangement.

 Volunteers work in one or more of the following capacities: